flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

 One, if not *the*, mechanism to do this is via modifications to the "environment" in which a program executes.
 This "environment" is simply a namespace, a collection of names and values associated with them.
 Standard library functions provide a way for a program to query this namespace and thus determine the value associated with a name.
+Shells provide mechanisms for users to display and modify the environment.

 Certain names, are, in effect "reserved", that is dedicated for a well defined, documented use.
 We'll discuss a few of those
 here: